 A diet rich in fruits and vegetables is a great solution.
 Furthermore, our vitamin and mineral supplements, Primergen V and Primergen M respectively, provide you with the necessary amounts of multivitamins and more than 70 minerals to optimize your brain health.

 4. Not Enough Sleep And Poor Sleep Quality

 Nowadays, many people are struggling with sleep or unknowingly have suboptimal sleep.
-Some can’t sleep and suffer from insomnia, some sleep too much, and some are used to unhealthy sleep schedules.
+Some can’t sleep, some sleep too much, and some are used to unhealthy sleep schedules.

 Sleep is essential for both your brain and body.
 You are refreshing your brain, giving it time to repair and reprocess.

 During sleep, your glymphatic system cleans up the beta amyloids and extra wastes from neurons.
 This is only possible during deep sleep.
 Apart from waste management, the glymphatic system also distributes essential molecules across the brain, like amino acids, lipids, and glucose.

 Sleep is important for memory consolidation and many different brain regenerative processes.
 This highlights the biological importance of sleep in nearly all animals.